SSprogramador04/Root-File-Manager/README.md

 > **Redmi 10 Prime Users:** This app may experience stability issues on the Redmi 10 Prime (Helio G88).
 Due to Xiaomi's **Super Partition** (Dynamic Partitions) and aggressive MIUI/HyperOS memory management, "Read-Write" (RW) remounting of the `/product` partition may fail.

 ## Tested on:
-Tested phisically on Xiaomi REDMI 10 prime and SAMSUNG Galaxy A015M/DS]
+Tested phisically on Xiaomi REDMI 10 prime and SAMSUNG Galaxy A015M/DS

+## Works perfectly fine on a SAMSUNG Galaxy A015M/DS

 ## 🛠️ Tech Stack
 * **Language:** Kotlin